01 Feb 5 Ways Voice Technologies Can Address Your Warehouse Labor Shortage

 It’s no secret that e-commerce growth and low unemployment are creating a major labor shortage in the warehousing and logistics industry.

-But labor supply isn’t keeping up with this demand, while 18% of current warehouse workers are nearing retirement age and supply chain jobs require skills that only 20% of the labor force possesses.
+To further the point on supply declines, 18% of current warehouse workers are nearing retirement age and supply chain jobs require skills that only 20% of the labor force possesses.

 Fortunately, although the labor shortage is daunting and reaching crisis levels, voice technologies offer an affordable and strategic way to adapt and thrive.
 Here are the five ways they can immediately help address the warehouse labor shortage: